FinRegOnt derived from the Hedge Fund Regulation ontology (HFR).

 The semantic approach to compliance implements a hierarchy of defined classes for filing requirements, exceptions, and classification.

-The inference engine (reasoner) uses asserted information to place matching Funds, Advisers, and Assets as inferred members of the defined class.
-For lineage tractability, we want the defined class linked to the actual paragraph of the regulation.
+The inference engine (reasoner) uses asserted information to infer matching Funds, Advisers, and Assets as members of the defined class.
+We want the defined class linked to the regulation’s actual paragraph for lineage tractability.

-The regulatory classes for Code of Federal Regulations (CFR) and United States Code (USC) are not specific to Alternative Investments, not even specific to finance.
+The regulatory classes for the Code of Federal Regulations (CFR) and United States Code (USC) are not specific to Alternative Investments or specific to finance.
 All USC and CFR XML can be loaded into the ontology.

-The XML provided by the Government Publishing office and Office of the Law Revision Council is a great service to the public.
-Hopefully soon, it will be even better with RDF/OWL semantic endpoints integrating all US E-Government.
+The XML provided by the Government Publishing Office and Office of the Law Revision Council is a great service to the public.
+Hopefully, it will be even better with RDF/OWL semantic endpoints integrating all US E-Government.

 I converted from data modeling to ontologies three years ago.
 Using OWL, I can define business constraints as axioms of the class structure.
 Executable business rules can be formulated in defined classes and semantic web rules.
 Traditional architecture has all these components separately (RDBMS, ETL, rules engine …).
 Different metadata representations make it so hard to integrate.

-Please email your questions, correction and suggestion to jziemer@jayzed.com
+Please email your questions, corrections, and suggestions to jziemer@jayzed.com